First Aid 101: Essential Skills Everyone Needs

-Disclaimer: This Article provides general information about first aid, medical conditions, and treatments.
+Disclaimer: This Article provides general information about First Aid Basics, medical conditions, and treatments.
 The content is not advice and should not be used as such.

 Respiratory emergencies can be scary, but they don’t need to be.
 In most cases, they can be treated through a basic first-aid procedure.
 Respiratory emergencies are more common in infants and children because they have smaller airways and are at a higher risk.
 Quick action can save their life.